What Is Emotion Coaching

-Emotion coaching from parents is teaching children to recognize their emotions and providing them with coping strategies to regulate in stressful situations.
-A loving parent can have tremendous impact on self-regulation by becoming their child’s emotion coach.
+Emotion coaching from parents is teaching children to recognize their emotions and providing them with coping skills to regulate themselves in stressful situations.
+A loving parent can have a tremendous impact on self-regulation by becoming their child’s emotional coach.

 “It’s no big deal.”

 “It’s ok.
 You can get it next time.”